SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

          ![](images/calc-view.png)

-## Exercise 2.7 Create Analytic Privileges for your Calculation View
+## Exercise 2.6 Create Analytic Privileges for your Calculation View

 1. In the Getting Started wizard, select Create Analytic Privileges for your Calculation View and complete the steps.

 2. TODO Volker, why does it suggest opening dbx here?
 Unless I am mistaken, nothing can be seen in DBX related to the privileges and the calculation view can not yet preview the data.

-## Exercise 2.8 Create a Database Role for the Analytic Privilege
+## Exercise 2.7 Create a Database Role for the Analytic Privilege

 1. In the Getting Started wizard, select Create a Database Role for the Analytic Privilege and complete the steps.

-2. I get a insufficient privilege: Detailed info for this error can be found with guid 'D00DD9BE37D9B749B81DCBB1C1B0990A' when I try to view the data for the calculation view.
-TODO Volker, what are some debugging/tips to help ensure that everything was created properly.
+2. TODO Volker, what are some debugging/tips to help ensure that everything was created properly.
+Also need to be able to better describe what the roles and privileges did.
+Should we simplify this?

 2. Show the data preview functionality in DBX when viewing the data of the calculation view.
 Perhaps show count passenger ID by airline.
 Seems odd though as it only shows one airline.
 Perhaps this is by design in the calcuation view?
 TODO Volker.

-## Exercise 2.9 Create a Database Procedure File
+## Exercise 2.8 Create a Database Procedure File

 1. In the Getting Started wizard, select Create a Database Procedure File and complete the steps.